-- 2.4 The Board and Committees met on the following basis during the year: - The full Board held five formal meetings which were open to the public.
-These meetings were supplemented by a number of business sessions to deliver training to Board members and to discuss matters of policy and organisational development. - The Delivery Group met four times to conduct a detailed review of performance against Operational and Corporate Plan targets and to review the budget for the following year. - The Audit Committee met three times to review the work of internal and external auditors. - The Strategy Group met four times to review the strategy of the organisation and also attended a workshop on commercial opportunities being developed by the Authority. - 2.5 Full papers are issued to these meetings between 7 and 10 days in advance to allow the members to fully consider the matters for discussion. - 2.6 Recommendations from independent internal and external auditors form a key and essential element in informing my review of the effectiveness of the systems of internal control within the Authority.
+- 4.3 The Board and Committees met on the following basis during the year: - The full Board held six formal meetings which were open to the public.
+These meetings were supplemented by a number of business sessions to deliver training to Board members and to discuss matters of policy and organisational development. - The Delivery Group met four times to conduct a detailed review of performance against Operational and Corporate Plan targets and to review the budget for the following year. - The Audit Committee met four times to review the work of internal and external auditors. - The Strategy Group met five times to review the strategy of the organisation. . - 4.4 Full papers are issued to these meetings in advance to allow the members to fully consider the matters for discussion.

+- 4.5 Recommendations from independent internal and external auditors form a key and essential element in informing my review of the effectiveness of the systems of internal control within the Authority.
 The Board's Audit Committee also plays a vital role in this regard, through its review of audit recommendations arising from reviews of internal control systems and its consideration of proposed management action.
 In particular, the Audit Committee is tasked with monitoring the operation of the internal control function and bringing any material matters to the attention of the full Board.
 Detailed findings of all audit reviews are made available to both management and the Audit Committee.
-The Audit Committee reports quarterly to the Board on the adequacy and effectiveness of the Authority's internal controls. - 2.7 The internal audit function is an integral element of the Authority's internal control systems.
+The Audit Committee reports quarterly to the Board on the adequacy and effectiveness of the Authority's internal controls. - 4.6 The internal audit function is an integral element of the Authority's internal control systems.
 KPMG LLP was appointed as the Authority's internal auditors in 2011 and has undertaken a comprehensive review of key internal control systems since their appointment.
-The initial three year contract for internal audit services with KPMG came to an end in 2014.
-Following a review by the Audit Committee, the contract

-- was extended for one year to 2015, with the option to extend for a subsequent year available. - Over the course of the year to 31 March 2015, the internal auditors have reported to the Audit Committee on their independent reviews of payroll and pensions processes and systems, project management, fixed asset register and records management. - 2.9 In addition, the external auditors have reviewed key systems including a positive review of the Internal Auditors' documentation, standards and reporting procedures, to form a view on the effectiveness of control arrangements and support their audit opinion on the financial statements.
+The initial three year contract for internal audit services with KPMG came to an end in 2014 and was then extended for a further year to 2015.
+Following a review by the Audit Committee, the contract was extended for one final year to 2016, and no further options to extend the contract are available.
+The Authority is planning to enter into partnership working with West Dunbartonshire Council for the provision of Internal Audit Services, which will be supported as needed by joint procurement carried out by Scottish Natural Heritage [subject to Audit Committee approval on 31 March 2016]. - 4.7 Over the course of the year to 31 March 2016, the internal auditors have reported to the Audit Committee on their independent reviews of workforce management and appraisals, complaints handling, controls risk self assessment, cash generating income streams, governance and board member engagement, project management follow-up and records management follow up. - 4.8 In addition, the external auditors have reviewed key systems including a positive review of the Internal Auditors' documentation, standards and reporting procedures, to form a view on the effectiveness of control arrangements and support their audit opinion on the financial statements.
 Recommendations made as part of this process have been taken on board and actions taken where appropriate.